Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 3. Supply a default value to use instead of `null`
     * [elvis operator][Elvis operator expression]

-### Flexible types

-Kotlin, being a multi-platform language, needs to support transparent interoperability with platform-dependent code.
-However, this presents a problem in that some platforms may not support null safety the way Kotlin does.
-To deal with this, Kotlin supports *gradual typing* in the form of flexible types.

-A flexible type represents a range of possible types between type $L$ (lower bound) and type $U$ (upper bound), written as $(L..U)$.
-One should note flexible types are non-denotable, i.e., one cannot explicitly declare a variable with flexible type, these types are created by the type system when needed.

-To represent a valid flexible type, $(L..U)$ should satisfy the following conditions:

-* $L <: U$
-* $\neg (L <: U)$
-* $L$ and $U$ are **not** flexible types (but may contains other flexible types as part of their type signature)

-As the name suggests, flexible types are flexible --- a value of type $(L..U)$ can be used in any context, where one of the possible types between $L$ and $U$ is needed (for more details, see [subtyping rules for flexible types][Subtyping]).
-This conversion is unsafe in many cases, which is why Kotlin generates dynamic assertions, when it is impossible to prove statically the safety of flexible type use.

-### Platform types

-TODO(Platform types as flexible types)

-TODO(Reference for different platforms)

 ### Subtyping

 Kotlin uses the classic notion of *subtyping* as *substituability* --- if $S$ is a subtype of $T$ (denoted as $S <: T$), values of type $S$ can be safely used where values of type $T$ are expected.
 The subtyping relation $<:$ is: